Vintage Thrift: Easy Tissue Decoupage Glass Plates

 Decoupage glass plates are a lovely idea to give to anyone as a gift.
 Because I have such strong memories of my mother’s glass plates, I think she is the appropriate person to receive it as a Mother’s Day gift!

-Pair your decoupaged plate with some homemade cookies or a handwritten note expressing your love and appreciation.
+Pair your decoupaged plate with some breakfast goodies for a Mom’s Day treat to your mom with love and appreciation.
 It’s the little touches that truly make Mother’s Day special.

 DIY projects can be so rewarding, especially when you see the joy they bring to someone you love.